Tencent/Hippy/docs/en-us/guide/integration.md

 [[hippy-vue introduces](hippy-vue/introduction.md) [[example project]](//github.com/Tencent/Hippy/tree/master/examples/hippy-vue-demo)

 The hippy-vue is relatively simple.
-The hippy-vue is just the rendering layer of [Vue](//vuejs.org) on the terminal, and the components are basically consistent with the browser.
-You can [create a Web project](//cli.vuejs.org/zh/guide/creating-a-project.html) through the [vue-cli](//cli.vuejs.org/), and then add some hippy-vue content to render the web page directly to the terminal.
+The hippy-vue is just the rendering layer of [Vue](//vuejs.org) on the native, and the components are basically consistent with the browser.
+You can [create a Web project](//cli.vuejs.org/zh/guide/creating-a-project.html) through the [vue-cli](//cli.vuejs.org/), and then add some hippy-vue content to render the web page directly to the native.

 ### Prepare hippy-vue runtime dependencies